 - Integrity: Monitor data sources and ensure only appropriate changes to the data are allowed.

-Create an IT security policy with mandates
+Create an IT security policy with guidelines

 Consider your business and the security threats it faces when laying out the contents of your IT security policy.
 The following are components that may apply to your business and its IT security policy.
-Some of these areas, such as patch management, may delegated to sub-policies managed at a sub-organizational level:
+Some of these areas, such as patch management, may be delegated to sub-policies managed at a sub-organizational level:

 - Use of third-party cloud storage

-- Data retention, backups and disaster recovery
+- Data retention, backups, and disaster recovery

 - Building access and other physical IT security

 - Workstation and device security, and data encryption

 - Acceptable use policy